 3. Open Approach Rhinoplasty

-This leaves an external scar on the columella but gives an advantage of improved access which may be necessary in some cases.
+This leaves an external scar on the columella but gives the advantage of improved access, which may be necessary in some cases.

 4. Closed Approach Rhinoplasty: